ayoolaolafenwa/ChatLM/README.md

-# ChatLM
+## ChatLM

-It is a chat Large Language model finetuned with pretrained [Falcon-1B model](https://huggingface.co/tiiuae/falcon-rw-1b) and trained on [chat-bot-instructions prompts dataset](https://huggingface.co/datasets/ayoolaolafenwa/sft-data).
+It is a chat Large Language Model finetuned with pretrained [Falcon-1B model](https://huggingface.co/tiiuae/falcon-rw-1b) and trained on [chat-bot-instructions prompts dataset](https://huggingface.co/datasets/ayoolaolafenwa/sft-data).
-ChatLM was trained on a dataset containing normal day to day human conversations, due to limited data used in training it is not suitable for tasks like coding and current affairs.
+ChatLM was trained on a dataset containing normal day to day human conversations, due to limited data used in training it does not generalize well for tasks like coding and current affairs.

 ## Load Model in bfloat16
 ``` python